2026 - Affordable Housing: Enhancement Projects / Production

 MOHCD-Subsidized Housing

-MOHCD-financed housing is 100% affordable housing that is owned and managed by private developers and monitored by MOHCD.
+MOHCD-financed housing is 100% affordable housing that is owned and managed by private, usually nonprofit developers and monitored by MOHCD.
 These buildings are deed-restricted to ensure permanent, long-term affordability, and need reinvestment for systems and unit upgrades approximately every 20 years.
 Many older buildings would also benefit from seismic retrofits.
 About 15,500 units in MOHCD’s portfolio do not have any project-based rental or building operating subsidies to leverage additional debt, so the City will need to provide a capital subsidy to recapitalize.
-The total estimated need is $1.5 billion over the next 10 years, excluding seismic retrofits.
+The total estimated need is $1.54 billion over the next 10 years, excluding seismic retrofits.

 HUD-Subsidized Housing

-MOHCD's planned preservation efforts also include acquisition and rehabilitation of at-risk housing for households between 0-120% AMI through the Small Sites Program, which protects small to mid-size multifamily rental buildings through acquisition support.
-These efforts prevent the displacement of existing residents and loss of affordability from Ellis Act and owner move-in evictions.
-Funding sources that can be used for the Small Sites Program include 10% of Inclusionary and Jobs/Housing Linkage Fees, 25% of condominium conversion fees, 40% of excess Educational Revenue Augmentation Fund (ERAF) allocated to MOHCD, the voter-approved 2019 General obligation bond, and the Housing Trust Fund.
+MOHCD's planned preservation efforts also include acquisition and rehabilitation of at-risk housing for households between 0-120% AMI through the Small Sites Program, which protects small to mid-size multifamily rental buildings through acquisition which prevents the displacement of existing residents and loss of affordability from Ellis Act and owner move-in evictions.
+Funding sources that can be used for the Small Sites Program include 10% of Inclusionary and Jobs/Housing Linkage Fees, 25% of condominium conversion fees, 40% of excess Educational Revenue Augmentation Fund (ERAF) allocated to MOHCD, the voter-approved 2019 and 2024 General obligation bonds, and the Housing Trust Fund.
 Additionally, the City makes below-market loans available for eligible projects through the Preservation and Seismic Safety (PASS) Program.
 This program was appropriated with up to $260 million when voters approved the modification of the 1990s-era Seismic Safety Loan Program in November 2016.

 SFHA – San Francisco Housing Authority